 Consider that about 20% of adults with diabetes are not overweight or obese (Nguyen et al. 2010); gastric bypass surgery often leads to remission of type 2 diabetes even before any weight loss occurs (Pournaras et al. 2010); and in people with very low levels of contaminant exposures, obesity does *not* increase the risk of diabetes (Lee et al. 2006).

-There is only preliminary evidence linking gestational diabetes to environmental contaminants (see the pesticides, arsenic, and bisphenol A pages).
+There is only preliminary evidence linking gestational diabetes to environmental contaminants (see the pesticides, arsenic, air pollution, and bisphenol A pages).
 But since gestational diabetes is so common, and can increase the risk of type 1 or type 2 in the mother, more research should be devoted to the possibility that contaminants may affect the risk of gestational diabetes development.

 Researchers suggest that both avoiding the intake of toxic chemicals, and increasing their elimination from the body, may help prevent or treat diabetes and other "diseases of civilization" (Lee et al. 2008 , Hennig et al. 2007).
 Hennig et al. (2007) discuss a number of possible ways to use nutrition and diet to both reduce exposure and increase elimination.
 The authors describe one case study where a person with insulin-dependent type 2 diabetes (possibly as a result of PCB poisoning) was treated and the diabetes resolved (over 2 years).
 Watkins et al. (2007) also provide suggestions, including increasing consumption of omega-3 fatty acids and flavonoids (like chocolate...).
 The Environmental Working Group provides information on how to avoid toxic chemicals in consumer products.
 Buying organic food, limiting animal fats, avoiding plastic food containers (especially heating food in plastic), limiting fish high in mercury; these are just some of the things you can do to reduce chemical exposures.
 Let me know if you try any of these strategies, and whether or not they appear to have any effect (better yet; document it with medical records if possible).